Moodle LMS Voluntary Product Accessibility Template (VPAT)

 Level AAA

-Supports Images of text are not used in any part of the system to convey essential information except in a small number of cases where it is required as part of the functionality.
+Supports Images of text are not used in any part of the system to convey essential information, except in a small number of cases where they are required as part of the functionality.

 2.1.1 Keyboard